yiyangzhang-hz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 For AutoGen and Semantic Kernel, you can also integrate with Azure services, but it may require you to call the Azure services from your code.
 Another way to integrate is to use the Azure SDKs to interact with Azure services from your agents.
 Additionally, like was mentioned, you can use Azure AI Agent Service as an orchestrator for your agents built in AutoGen or Semantic Kernel which would give easy access to the Azure ecosystem.

+### Got More Questions about AI Agent Frameworks?

+Join the [Azure AI Foundry Discord](https://aka.ms/ai-agents/discord) to meet with other learners, attend office hours and get your AI Agents questions answered.

 ## References

 - <a href="https://techcommunity.microsoft.com/blog/azure-ai-services-blog/introducing-azure-ai-agent-service/4298357" target="_blank">Azure Agent Service</a>